A One-Size-Fits-All Solution to Conservative Bandit Problems: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this paper, we propose a general solution to a family of conservative bandit problems (CBPs) with sample-path reward constraints, and present its applications to three encompassed problems, i.e., conservative multi-armed bandits (CMAB), conservative linear bandits (CLB) and conservative contextual combinatorial bandits (CCCB).
-We show that our algorithms outperform existing schemes both theoretically (incurs a $T$-independent conservative regret rather than a $T$-dependent) and empirically.
-Moreover, we study a novel extension of the conservative bandit problem to the mean-variance setting (MV-CBP) and develop an algorithm with $O(1/T)$ normalized conservative regret ($T$-independent in the cumulative form).
+We show that our algorithms outperform existing ones both theoretically (incurs $T$-independent conservative regrets rather than $T$-dependent) and empirically.
+Moreover, we study a novel extension of CBPs to the mean-variance setting (MV-CBP) and develop an algorithm with $O(1/T)$ normalized conservative regret ($T$-independent in the cumulative form).
 We also validate this result through empirical evaluation.

 There are several directions worth further investigation.
 One is to consider more general conservative mean-variance bandits other than the $K$-armed setting, e.g., a contextual extension.
 Another direction is to consider other practical conservative constraints which capture the safe exploration requirement in real-world applications.